go-fair-us/go-fair-us.github.io/_events/2020-02-27-Go-FAIR-US-Atlanta-Workshop.md

 ---
 layout: post
-title: Report back from the Go FAIR US Atlanta workshop
+title: Report back from the GO FAIR US Atlanta workshop
 date: 2020-02-25
 date2: 2020-02-27
 location: Atlanta, Georgia
 author: Juliane Schneider
-tags: ["Workshop", "Atlanta", "Go FAIR US"]
+tags: ["Workshop", "Atlanta", "GO FAIR US"]
 ---

 In the research community, we hear more and more about the  [FAIR Data Principles](https://www.force11.org/group/fairgroup/fairprinciples) but what do they mean?